-The Church hail was built sometime between 1900 and 1910, at a cost of £100. for the use of the Sunday School.
+The Church hall was built sometime between 1900 and 1910, at a cost of £100, for the use of the Sunday School.

 11th January 1931, Capt.
 Reid suggested that the constitution of the church be amended to permit ladies being appointed to the vestry, this was approved!

 August 1934, Reservation of a pew to cost £7.10.0d annually, further seats at the rate of £1.11.6d per seat.